Actyx/Actyx/web/developer.actyx.com/docs/os/sdks/js-ts.md

 <!-- Add as react component to be able to handle the width (otherwise it goes full width) -->
 <img src="/images/js-sdk.png" style={{maxWidth: "150px", marginBottom: "2rem" }} />

 Building apps in [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) or [Typescript](https://www.typescriptlang.org/) and want to easily create and access data streams in your ActyxOS swarm?
+Or you want to log from your app to easily access logs using the Actyx CLI?
 That's what we built the ActyxOS SDK for Javascript/Typescript for.
-The [`@actyx/os-sdk` package](http://npmjs.com/package/@actyx/os-sdk) defines all necessary data types and provides bindings for communicating with ActyxOS's [Event Service API](../api/event-service.md).
+The [`@actyx/os-sdk` package](http://npmjs.com/package/@actyx/os-sdk) defines all necessary data types and provides bindings for communicating with ActyxOS's [Event Service API](../api/event-service.md) and [Console Service API](../api/console-service.md).

 ## Installation